 - Respect due process rights of employee under investigation

 If your situation with a performance problems reaches the formal discipline stage, you should be working with your unit HR Professional and/or HR consultant at each stage in the process.

 Identified as oral in documentation—typically stays in department files.
 Clearly states that it is disciplinary.
-The Oral Warning Disciplinary Action form (.doc, pdf) may be used to document this warning.
+The Oral Warning Disciplinary Action form (.docx) may be used to document this warning.